 There is a question that makes every badminton player confused, “which badminton racket will be perfect for me?”.
-As choosing the right badminton racket for you can magically improve the gameplay while picking the wrong one can worsen the gameplay.
+Choosing the right badminton racket for you can magically improve the gameplay while picking the wrong one can worsen the gameplay.
 Not just Beginners face this issue, intermediate and advanced players also face this problem while selecting the right racket for themselves.

 Parameters to check before choosing a badminton racket are Weight, String tension, Material, Balancing, Flexibility, Shape of racket, Arm power, Badminton racket brand, Size of the racket, Grip of the racket.
-Also, choosing a good racket depends on your level of gameplay and comfort of individuals.
+Also, choosing a good racket depends on your level of gameplay and the comfort of individuals.
 Beginners, Intermediate and advanced players have to pick a racket accordingly after looking into these parameters.

 Different Sections of a Badminton Racket

-Before picking the right racket for yourself, its better to understand the various divisions of a badminton racket.
+Before picking the right racket for yourself, it’s better to understand the various divisions of a badminton racket.
 Badminton rackets are made of four sections; the upper section is called the stringed section, which is the head part of the racket.
-Head part is the only part of the badminton racket that connects with the shuttle directly.
-Stringed section is responsible for holding the string and maintaining the string tension.
+The Head part is the only part of the badminton racket that connects with the shuttle directly.
+The Stringed section is responsible for holding the string and maintaining the string tension.
 According to Badminton World Federation rules, the stringed area should not exceed 280 millimeters in overall length and 220 millimeters overall wide.

 After the throat section, the next part is known as the Shaft section.
 However, the throat area is partially responsible for flexibility, but the shaft section impacts the flexibility most.
 There are two types of shaft mostly have seen in rackets one is stiff, and another one is flexible.
-This section also has implications on the swing of the racket.
+This section also has implications for the swing of the racket.
 Most of the badminton racket manufacturers made has three categories of shaft “flexible” “medium” and “stiff.”

 Mostly beginners players are preferred to use low flexibility racket, as it helps to keep the balancing and power hitting.
 An intermediate player can pick both flexible and medium.
-And, advanced players more likely to pick stiff rackets, as it helps the power-hitting.
+And, advanced players are more likely to pick stiff rackets, as it helps the power-hitting.
 However, It up to personal comfort which one to choose.